MilenTecle/coffee-ceremony/README.md

 - ### Contact Page
   - The contact page is where you will find the form for booking a class.
   - Below the booking form are the contact details, such as phone, email and address.
-The phone number and address are generated from [Fake address](https://www.fakexy.com/se-fake-address-generator-greater-stockholm).
+The phone number and address were generated from [Fake address](https://www.fakexy.com/se-fake-address-generator-greater-stockholm).
   - After the contact details, the user is presented with a map with the location for the coffee ceremony class.

 ![Contact page](docs/readme-images/contact-page.png)